What you Should Know About Wisdom Teeth

 The most common treatment for an affected wisdom tooth is its extraction.
-Wisdom teeth extraction is usually done under local or general anaesthesia by a dentist or oral surgeon.
+Wisdom teeth extraction is usually done under local or general anesthesia by a dentist or oral surgeon.
 How easy it will be for your oral surgeon or dentist to remove your wisdom teeth depends on their skill and professionalism.
 You will be given a snapshot of what to expect for your pre-extraction test.
-It can be done as simply as any other tooth can be removed, even for wisdom teeth which have completely emerged from the gum.
+It can be done as simply as any other tooth can be removed, even for wisdom teeth that have completely emerged from the gum.

 What Happens after Removal of Wisdom Teeth?